Recombinant DNA Technology

-The enzymes which include the restriction endonucleases – help to cut, the polymerases- help to synthesize and the ligases- help to bind.
+The restriction enzymes – help to cut, the polymerases- help to synthesize and the ligases- help to bind.

 The vectors help in carrying and integrating the desired gene.
 These form a very important part of the tools of recombinant DNA technology as they are the ultimate vehicles that carry forward the desired gene into the host organism.
-Plasmids and bacteriophages are the most common vectors in recombinant DNA technology that are used as they have very high copy number.
+Plasmids and bacteriophages are the most common vectors in recombinant DNA technology.

 Host organism is the organism into which the recombinant DNA is introduced.
 The host is the ultimate tool of recombinant DNA technology which takes in the vector engineered with the desired DNA with the help of the enzymes.
 There are a number of ways in which this recombinant DNA’s are inserted into the host, namely – microinjection, biolistics or gene gun, alternate cooling and heating, use of calcium ions, etc.